 Our children enjoy coming to school.
 They are excited and engaged by their lessons and learning.
 We pride ourselves on the holistic approach we take with all pupils, nurturing and encouraging them to be confident individuals and secure in their own self-worth.
 Our children are well prepared for their journey beyond Princes Risborough Primary School and our curriculum equips our children with the skills and experiences they need to become brilliant role models to those around them.

-Our end of key stage outcomes are improving year on year, reflecting the ongoing school improvement work taking place and the journey the school is on.
+Our end of key stage outcomes are improving, reflecting the ongoing school improvement work taking place and the journey the school is on.
 Where children are not yet ready to move on to the next key stage curriculum, we strive to ensure transition is robust so that all pupils continue to make progress.
 Above all, we aim to ensure that all pupils are ready for the next stage of their learning journey, both at PRPS and beyond.

 We take steps to ensure that our curriculum offer is accessible to all children, irrespective of their ethnic background, gender, disability, religious or linguistic background.
 We strive hard to meet the needs of those pupils with special educational needs, those with disabilities, those who are high achieving and those who are learning English as an additional language.
 We provide a rich, broad and balanced curriculum, which stretches all our children.
 Staff monitor and track the progress of all children carefully to ensure that learning opportunities are well planned to meet their needs in order to promote learning and progress.